 Facebook will continue to push the boundary of acceptable snooping against the notion of a “right to be forgotten.”
 In Brussels, Google faces an antitrust investigation.
 The broader societal question is whether we are approaching media nirvana or filtering ourselves into solipsistic oblivion.

-The chief factions in this struggle are the digital utopians, the cyber-sceptics, and the techno-peasants.
-The digital utopians expect the internet to cure all of society’s ills.
-The cyber-sceptics see it making all of our familiar problems even worse.
+The three chief factions in this struggle are the digital utopians, the cyber-sceptics, and the techno-peasants.
+The first expect the Web to cure all society’s ills.
+The second see it making our familiar problems even worse.